tramgup/sec_edgar_eps_parser/README.md

 ## How to Run

 - This app is hosted online via Railway and can be accessed using this address https://sec-parser.up.railway.app/
+- You can download SEC 8-K/10-K fillings via the Edgar database using this link https://www.sec.gov/search-filings

 #### If you wish to run this locally follow the steps below
 - Run both the frontend and backend.
 Frontend: npm run dev  Backend: python3 app.py